HoloLens, Microsoft, VR and Apple

 Alex Kipman’s TED Talk Demo

-My first impression of this vid is that the headset looks super-slick.
-It has no cables and lets Alex walk around without cables pulling on his head and keeping him restrained.
-Most of the VR headsets on the market today (PSVR, Oculus and Vive) are amazing, but limit a fluent interaction with the virtual world, since the cables become umbilical cords that constantly interferes with your native movement.
-This actually makes me not enjoy 360 environments as much in PS VR, as I do when use products like the cordless Samsung Gear or Google Cardboard.
+Most VR headsets on the market today (PSVR, Oculus & Vive) are amazing, but limit your interaction with the virtual world, with the cables constantly interfering with any movement.
+This makes me not enjoy 360 environments as much in PS VR, as I do when use products like the cordless Samsung Gear or Google Cardboard.

 To sum up this video, these are the key takeaways:

-• Super-slick headset - no cables, easy to put on
+- Super-slick headset - no cables, easy to put on

-• Really cool hand-device that let’s you “feel” the environment
+- Really cool hand-device that let’s you “feel” the environment

-• Amazing demo of virtual meetings
+- Amazing demo of virtual meetings with other AR immersed people

 Microsoft - the future?